angelinetsui/angelinetsui.github.io/_pages/publications.md

 Peer-reviewed journal articles and conference proccedings
 ----

+Weisleder, A., Friend, M., **Tsui, A. S. M.**, & Marchman, V. A. (2024).
+Using Parent Report to Measure Vocabulary in Young Bilingual Children: A Scoping Review. _Language Learning,_ 74(2), 468-505.

+Soderstrom, M., other contributors in ManyBabies consortium, **Tsui, A. S. M.**  (2024).
+Testing the relationship between preferences for infant-directed speech and vocabulary development: A multi-lab study. _Journal of Child Language,_ 1-26.

+Singh, L., Barokova, M., including **Tsui, A. S. M.**, ... & Frank, M. C. (2024).
+A Unified Approach to Demographic Data Collection for Research with Young Children Across Diverse Cultures. _Developmental Psychology,_ 60(2), 211.

+Kalashnikova, M†., Singh, L†., **Tsui, A. S. M***. and other contributing authors  (2024).
+The development of tone discrimination in infancy: Evidence from a cross-linguistic, multi-lab report. _Developmental Science,_ 27(3), e13459.

+†Co-first authors *Second author

+Zettersten, M., including **Tsui, A. S. M.**, and other contributing authors (2024).
+Evidence for infant-directed speech preference is consistent across large-scale, multi-site replication and meta-analysis. _Open Mind,_ 8, 439-461.

-**Tsui, A. S. M.**, & Kuzminykh, A. (accepted), Detect and Interpret: Towards Operationalization of Automated User Experience Evaluation. _Proceedings of the 25th HCI International Conference, HCII 2023_
+**Tsui, A. S. M.**, & Kuzminykh, A. (2023), Detect and Interpret: Towards Operationalization of Automated User Experience Evaluation. _Proceedings of the 25th HCI International Conference, HCII 2023_, 82-100.

 **Tsui, A. S. M.**, & Atance, C. M. (2022).
 Young Children’s Saving and Their Episodic Future Thinking. _Journal of Cognition and Development,_ 1-20.

-Singh, L., Barokova, M., including **Tsui, A. S. M.**, ... & Frank, M. C. (under review).
-A Unified Approach to Demographic Data Collection for Research with Young Children Across Diverse Cultures.

-Weisleder, A., Friend, M., **Tsui, A. S. M.**, & Marchman, V. A. (under review).
-Using Parent Report to Measure Vocabulary in Young Bilingual Children: A Scoping Review

 Zettersten, M., including **Tsui, A. S. M.**, .... & Frank, M. C. (2022).
 Peekbank: An open, large-scale repository for developmental eye-tracking data of children’s word recognition. _Behavior Research Methods_, 1-16.